 You may find some have thin sole due to lack of care or naturally.
 The sole protects the coffin bone, and the thin sole may lead to thrush or damage of coffin bone or bruises.
 You can use a gel between the shoe and sole to protect the thinly soled hoof.
 Regular care of horse hoof with experienced farrier will reduce the problems of this sole.

 In Keratoma lameness may or may not be present but septic juice may come out from the infected sensitive laminae.
 Removal of the tumor is the main treatment if lameness may not be present.
-You may give ATS or TT and antibiotics in severe case.
+You may give ATS or TT and antibiotics in severe cases.

 14. Picked Up Nail

-When sensitive part of laminae is pressured by any external matter ( shoe nail), then it is called as the Picked up nail.
-When any pin pierces the sensitive laminae, is called nail bind which becomes very harmful for the horse if the depth of infection reaches up to frog.
+When a sensitive part of laminae is pressured by any external matter ( shoe nail), then it is called the Picked up nail.
+When any pin pierces the sensitive laminae, it is called nail bind which becomes very harmful for the horse if the depth of infection reaches up to frog.

 Recommended Post: 15 Most Popular Race Horse Breeds You Must Know As A Horse Racer

-The main causes of Picked up is the entrance of part of a nail in the sensitive laminae during null fitting and any external pressure on laminae during movement.
-Picked up nail is characterized by the lameness and after removing of a nail, the lameness finished.
+The main causes of Picked up is the entrance of part of a nail in the sensitive laminae during the null fitting and any external pressure on laminae during movement.
+Picked up nail is characterized by the lameness and after removing a nail, the lameness finished.

 There is no specific treatment of picked up nail, removal of the nail is the main treatment.
 If any pus present, dressing with tincture iodine and remove pus and dead tissues.
 In a severe case, your vet may suggest antibiotics and ATS or Tetanus Toxoid.

 Old inflammation of bursa of the knee joint is called Hygroma which is characterized by subcutaneous inflammation.
-This disease is seen in the elbow region of the horse and most common in racing horse.
+This disease is seen in the elbow region of the horse and most common in the racing horses.
 The main cause of the hygroma is the continuous hit on the bursa and infection in the elbow region may lead the disease more aggravated.

 The hygroma showing by the thickness of the tissues in the bursa and its surroundings, accumulation of fluid in the elbow region, the edema may rupture if the infection present in the area.
-There is the absence of lameness in horse affected with hygroma.
+There is the absence of lameness in the horse affected with hygroma.

 Removal of the causes of irritation is the main treatment of hygroma.
-You can give heavy bedding in the stall, and adequate rest to your horse and application cold therapy by ice in affected region will help to reduce the edema.
+You can give heavy bedding in the stall, and adequate rest to your horse and application cold therapy by ice in the affected region will help to reduce the edema.

 Most of the horse hoof diseases can be removed at the early stage of disease if you are attentive and take adequate care regularly.
 As a horse caregiver, you must maintain regular contact with your vet and farrier and check by them at a constant interval.
-If the above information helps you, please subscribe our website and share via social media.
+If the above information helps you, please subscribe to our website and share it via social media.